-For example, if water is added to a salt (e.g. CuSO4), ionic pairs in equilibrium are formed in solution as a result.
-Further examples concerning ionic mixtures where water is used as solvent and functioned as intended are given in Appendix 1 at the end of this guidance document.
+For example, if water is added to a salt (e.g. $CuSO_4$ ), ionic pairs in equilibrium are formed in solution as a result.
+Further examples concerning ionic mixtures where water is used as solvent and functioned as intended are given in Attachment 1 at the end of this guidance document.

-Note: Water is listed in Annex IV of Regulation (EC) No 1907/2006 and therefore exempted from registration.
+Note: Water is listed in Annex IV of Regulation (EC) No 1907/2006 as amended by Regulation (EC) No 987/2008 of 8 October 2008 and therefore exempted from registration.

-5. By-products, unless they are imported or placed on the market themselves.
+By-products, unless they are imported or placed on the market themselves.

-Article 5 of Directive 2008/98/EC ("Waste Framework Directive") defines byproducts as: "A substance or object, resulting from a production process, the primary aim of which is not the production of that item, [...] if the following conditions are met:
+Article 5 of Directive 2008/98/EC ("Waste Framework Directive") defines by-products as: "A substance or object, resulting from a production process, the primary aim of which is not the production of that item, [...] if the following conditions are met: